 One time I would go skating with Robin, a groupmate of Salma.
 I borrowed Vanja’s skates, put them on and went outside while she put on her skates.
 It took a long time, and just when I went back inside to see where she was, I heard a deafening noise.
 I quickly went to look and that’s when I saw her lying there floundering.
 She had pulled an entire closet of contents with her.
 It was hilarious.
 Fortunately she could laugh about it herself.

 In those days I also hung out with Erik, my new roommate, a man of great humor, and we were always joking and laughing.
 The sociotherapists called us Frick & Frack, and wondered whether it was wise for us to hang out together, in the context of therapy.
 Erik and I then started making fun of those sociotherapists.
 Later he also hung out with Salma a lot, and I was always terribly jealous when Salma gave him attention too.
-Then I felt the same jealousy as I felt with Anne, my friend from high school.
+Then I felt the same jealousy as I felt with Anne, my girlfriend from high school.

 In the third period I would learn to express and articulate my thoughts and feelings better and better.
 I really got into this everywhere, even when I was taking a bath at home.
 And this made me a lot less attention-seeking.
 In this respect it is an advantage that I’m such a fast learner.
 A sociotherapist who had not seen me for a while complimented me after a few weeks on the great progress I had made in this area.
 At first my stories were impossible to follow because they were so confusing; at that point I was clearly telling what I had experienced over a weekend, and how this affected my feelings.
 I had already become a lot more aware.
 I learned to ask for attention in a direct way, so I didn’t need all the indirect ways, and I became a lot calmer.